pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 Next to plain text, the content of your documentation can be created using *directives*, followed by a block of indented text.

+Directives are structural blocks inside the text of a documentation.
+They provide specific formatting for sections dedicated to e.g., function parameters, return values or exmaple code.

 For example, the *note* directive in plain rst code ::

     .. note:: Implementation